 This is after leaving the cut up white ABS plastic pipe soaking in acetone for 24 hours

-I will leave some cut up bits of this off-white ABS plastic in a glass jar overnight too in order to fill the crack from the outside of the van so there is a good colour match.
-This will be of course after I have reinforced the back with part of the smaller white piece for strength.
+I left some cut up bits of this off-white ABS plastic in a glass jar overnight too in order to fill the crack from the outside of the van so there is a good colour match.
+This will be of course after I reinforced the back with part of the smaller white piece for strength.

-I have finally finished fixing all the front panel repairs of all the cracks.
-I found a few more than the two I have pictures of.
-I also opted to reinforce the entire whole of the surround of the windows of the front panel as I really don't want to have to take it all apart again should another crack appear in the future.
-I thought that more time and effort spent doing it now will save me time later in that I took the time now to reinforce it all, hoping that cracks won't appear ever again because of this.
-I'm hoping all this effort will pay off preventing it getting any further future cracks.
+When I finished fixing all the front panel repairs of all the cracks, I found a few more than the two I had pictures of.
+I also opted to reinforce the entire whole of the surround of the windows of the front panel as I really didn’t want to have to take it all apart again should another crack appear in the future.
+I thought that more time and effort spent doing it will save me time later.
+I took the time to reinforce it all, hoping that cracks won't appear ever again because of this.
+All this effort will pay off preventing it getting any further future cracks.

 Here is a close up of the inside where the huge crack was.
 It's behind that left square.